AviatrixSystems/Docs/HowTos/copilot_overview.rst

 ------------------

 CoPilot is deployed as an all-in-one virtual appliance and is available on AWS, Azure, GCP, and OCI MarketPlaces.

 CoPilot works in tandem with Aviatrix Controller; in order to use CoPilot, you must have an operational Aviatrix Controller.

 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).

 Licensing and Trials
 ---------------------

-CoPilot is offered with BYOL model.
-If you are interested in a trial of CoPilot, contact us through our chat window below, or contact your
-Aviatrix Sales representative.
+If you are interested in a trial of CoPilot, contact us through our chat window below, or contact your Aviatrix Sales representative.